meilisearch/documentation/references/README.md

 #### Content Type

 All request and response body are in `JSON`.
-Always specify it in your header.

-`Content-Type: application/json`
+It is **not required** to have `Content-Type: application/json` in the header.
+Any content-type is accepted.

 #### Authentication